 has the node pool's name as its value.

 When you create a cluster, the number of nodes and type of nodes that you specify becomes the default node pool.
 Then, you can add additional custom node pools of different sizes and types to your cluster.
 All nodes in any given node pool are identical to one another.

-For example, you might create a node pool in your cluster with local SSDs, a minimum CPU platform, preemptible VMs, a specific node image, or different machine types.
+For example, you might create a node pool in your cluster with local SSDs, a minimum CPU platform, Spot VMs (Preview), a specific node image, or different machine types.
 Custom node pools are useful when you need to schedule Pods that require more resources than others, such as more memory or more local disk space.
 If you need more control of where Pods are scheduled, you can use node taints.

 You can create, upgrade, and delete node pools individually without affecting the whole cluster.
 You cannot configure a single node in a node pool; any configuration changes affect all nodes in the node pool.

 You can resize node pools in a cluster by adding or removing nodes.

 By default, all new node pools run the latest stable version of Kubernetes.
 Existing node pools can be manually upgraded or automatically upgraded.
 You can also run multiple Kubernetes node versions on each node pool in your cluster, update each node pool independently, and target different node pools for specific deployments.

 You can explicitly deploy a Pod to a specific node pool by setting a

 nodeSelectorin the Pod manifest.
 This forces a Pod to run only on nodes in that node pool.
 For an example see, Deploying a Pod to a specific node pool.